Dual Diagnosis: Depression

 In most cases, detoxification can be an uncomfortable and life-threatening process.
 Stopping substance use will induce a variety of withdrawal symptoms, and these can decrease the chances of detoxification being successful.

 As a result, it is essential that an individual attempting to stop their substance use does so with the help of medical professionals.
-Within a dedicated rehab centre, an individual’s health can be monitored, and medicinal substitutes can be prescribed to ease withdrawal symptoms if required.
+Within a dedicated local rehab centre, an individual’s health can be monitored, and medicinal substitutes can be prescribed to ease withdrawal symptoms if required.

 Alongside this weaning of the body, an individual can also benefit from participating in therapy.
 CBT can also be used here to work through what situations provoke an individual to abuse their chosen substance.
 These will often be the same situations as those which provoke their depression symptoms, further emphasising the importance of addressing both conditions at once.